Your trusted partner in cosmetic care abroad

 Breast Implant Revision Cost in Thailand

-Average Cost of Breast Implant Revision in Thailand
+Average Cost of Breast Implant Revision

 Breast implant revision in Thailand typically costs between $3,000 and $6,000, depending on the complexity of the case.
 A straightforward implant exchange at the lower end, full capsulectomy with pocket reconstruction at the upper end.
 Quotes should be broken down so you can see the surgeon fee, implant cost, hospital charges, and any extras like ADM or mesh separately.